 Lesson 1: Don’t put guilt upon yourself because you didn’t see things changing.
 Parents want to stay independent and protect their children.

 Mom and Dad managed fairly well for a few years with her dementia without too much intervention.
-They took holidays to the U.S., up to the cottage, out east.
+They took holidays to the U.S., up to the cottage, and out east.
 Then my Dad needed bypass surgery.
 Mom wanted to stay with him, so we arranged for her to stay in the hospital’s residence.

 When I arrived for a visit, Mom had gone back to her room to get something but I couldn’t find her.
 When I did find her, she was wandering and searching for her room in the wrong direction.
 It was distressing to see her so lost – as I am sure it was for her.
 This was the dementia decline I had been expecting, but because they had been so independent I really didn’t see it.
 Or, maybe it was willful blindness.